abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

         :math:`x_0 \in \{0\}, x_1 \in \{2\}, x_2 \in \emptyset, x_3 \in \{1,2\}`.
-        We have a failure as the domaine of :math:`x_2` is empty.
+        We have a failure as the domain of :math:`x_2` is empty.
 We backtrack to node :math:`1` and refute the ``Decision`` :math:`x_1 = 2`.

     ..  raw:: html